openshift/origin-aggregated-logging/README.md

 We can now scale Kibana and Fluentd back up to their previous state.
 Since Fluentd was shut down and allowed to push its remaining records to ES in the previous steps it can now pick back up from where it left off with no loss of logs -- so long as the log files that were not read in are still available on the node.

+Note:
+If your previous deployment did not use a daemonset to schedule Fluentd pods you will now need to label your nodes to deploy Fluentd to.

+    $ oc label nodes <node_name> logging-infra-fluentd=true

+Or to deploy Fluentd to all your nodes.

+    $ oc label nodes --all logging-infra-fluentd=true

+With this latest version, Kibana will display indices differently now in order to prevent users from being able to access the logs of previously created projects that have been deleted.

+Due to this change your old logs will not appear automatically.
+To migrate your old indices to the new format, rerun the deployer with `-v MODE=migrate` in addition to your prior flags.
+This should be run while your ES cluster is running as the script will need to connect to it to make changes.
+Note: This only impacts non-operations logs, operations logs will appear the same as in previous versions.
+There should be minimal performance impact to ES while running this and it will not perform an install.